BeyondScheme/BeyondScheme.github.io/_posts/2016-04-26-distributed-game-of-life-in-elixir.md

 end
 {% endhighlight %}

-Now we can implement our `GameOfLife.Cell.keep_alive?/2` function.
+Now, we can implement our `GameOfLife.Cell.keep_alive?/2` function.

 {% highlight elixir %}
 # lib/game_of_life/cell.ex